 vim FAQ: How do I delete blank lines in vim?

-gcharacters says "perform the following operation globally in this file".
+gcharacter says, “perform the following operation globally in this file.”
+(Operate on all lines in this file.)

 - The forward slash characters enclose the pattern I’m trying to match.
 In this case I want to match blank lines, so I use the regular expression